 The History Behind the Hatred

-Breed Specific Legislation (BSL), is a popular policy around the world, restricting and even banning dog breeds, especially ones classified as pit bulls.
+Breed Specific Legislation (BSL) is a popular policy around the world.
+It restricts and even bans dog breeds, especially ones classified as pit bulls.
 I am certainly no expert on pit bulls or BSL and the statistics that support that practice.
 I have little or no factual knowledge whatsoever in those areas.
-With that said, I can, however, relay the information I do know with some intelligence.
+With that said, I can, relay the information I do know with some intelligence.

-Today's pit bull is a descendant of the original English Bull-baiting dog, bred for sport in the 17th-19th centuries to bite and hold bulls, bears, and other large animals by the face and head.
+Today's pit bull is a descendant of the original English bull-baiting dog, bred for sport in the 17th-19th centuries to bite and hold bulls, bears, and other large animals by the face and head.
 From the beginning, this genetic characteristic of strong, locking jaws has been groomed and exploited by humans.
-This genetic predisposition is one reason many countries, US states, and cities have imposed restrictions and bans on the breed.
+This genetic predisposition is one of the reasons why many countries, US states, and cities have imposed restrictions and bans on the breed.

 This mixed breed was trained to attack other dogs, not humans.
 Preparing a dog for fights required a lot of human handling.
 If the dog was aggressive towards humans, he was culled from the pack to avoid passing on this trait.